quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 if the packet containing an IMMEDIATE_ACK is lost, detection of that loss will be delayed by the reordering threshold or requested max ack delay.

-Note that it's possible the RTT is smaller than the receiver's timer granularity, as communicated via the 'min_ack_delay' transport parameter, preventing the receiver from sending an acknowledgment every RTT in time.
+Note that it is possible that the RTT is smaller than the receiver's timer granularity, as communicated via the 'min_ack_delay' transport parameter, preventing the receiver from sending an acknowledgment every RTT in time.
 In these cases, Reordering Threshold values other than 1 can be harmful, because it delays fast